Introduction to summarytools

 R.R.
 (95% C.I.) = 2.97 (2.37 - 3.73)

-4. Descriptive Statistics: descr()
+4. Descriptive (Univariate) Statistics: descr()

 descr() generates descriptive / univariate statistics, i.e. common central tendency statistics and measures of dispersion.
 It accepts single vectors as well as data frames; in the latter case, all non-numerical columns are ignored, with a message to that effect.